Tiger Brokers Review (2026): My likes and dislikes of this trading platform

 It’s worth noting that for fractional share trading, Tiger Brokers offers a 1% platform fee, capped at US$1 for trades of less than one share.
 This can be advantageous for investors looking to invest small amounts in high-priced stocks.

-When it comes to Singapore stocks, both Tiger and Moomoo SG charge a total commission fee of 0.06%.
+When it comes to Singapore stocks, both Tiger charges a total commission fee of 0.06%, which is slightly higher than Moomoo and Webull.

-However, Tiger has a slightly higher minimum fee of S$1.99, compared to Moomoo’s S$1.98.
-This a negligible difference if you trade infrequently.
+Tiger has a slightly higher minimum fee of S$1.99, compared to Moomoo’s S$1.98.
+This is a negligible difference if you trade infrequently.

 Online Broker Platform | Tiger Brokers | Moomoo SG | Webull |